daviortega/zen-of-distributed-groups/README.md

 Because one can is not a reason to do it
 Because it should be done is a reason to do it
 Coordination without delegation
-Don't just be the "idea" person
+Don't just be the "idea person"